Alma Delmar’s Scenario

-She had me drive her through that road, begging me to leave her in the woods so that I wouldn’t have to see her turn into one of them, so that I wouldn’t have to put her down myself.
+She had me drive her through the road that would become her paved deathbed, begging me to leave her in the woods so that I wouldn’t have to see her turn into one of them, so that I wouldn’t have to put her down myself.

 After a tearful argument about it, I finally obliged.
 We locked our lips together for the last time, but it felt like the first.
 Butterflies swarmed my stomach like they did during our first kiss at Newark Airport.
 Now maggots swarm through what’s left of hers.